noscripter/dbushell.com/src-markdown/blog/2016-07-building-a-wordpress-theme.md

 ## To Conclude

 Hopefully that gives you a glimpse into my process.
 These are just a few of the interesting aspects that make up WordPress theme development.
+WordPress has a lot of conventions and knowing these leads to a more robust and compatible theme.

 Thanks again to [**Base Creative**](https://www.basecreative.co.uk/) for involving me in this project.
 If you have a WordPress theme that needs designed or built — or both! — [please do get in touch](/contact/).